-Another underlying philosophy used in developing the guidelines for selected roadside safety features is that of the “state-of-the-possible.”
-Examples for such features include breakaway sign and luminaire supports and Category II temporary work-zone traffic control devices.
-For these roadside safety features, technology is already available for designing and manufacturing devices that can meet evaluation criteria more stringent than those specified for other roadside safety features, thus the term “state-of-the-possible.”
+Another underlying philosophy used in developing the guidelines for selected roadside safety fea- tures is that of the “state-of-the-possible.”
+Examples for such features include breakaway sign and luminaire supports and Category II temporary work-zone traffi c control devices.
+For these roadside safety features, technology is already available for designing and manufacturing devices that can meet evaluation criteria more stringent than those specifi ed for other roadside safety features, thus the term “state-of-the-possible.”
 For example, the limit of the occupant impact velocity (OIV) for breakaway pole structures is set at 16 ft/s (5.0 m/s) instead of 39 ft/s (12.0 m/s) and more stringent guidelines

-are recommended for evaluating windshield damage for Type I and Type II temporary work-zone traffic control devices.
-The rationale for this underlying philosophy is that, since technology is readily available to meet these more stringent criteria without undue financial burden, it is to the benefit of motorists to provide a higher level of safety.
+are recommended for evaluating windshield damage for Type I and Type II temporary work-zone traf- fi c control devices.
+The rationale for this underlying philosophy is that, since technology is readily available to meet these more stringent criteria without undue fi nancial burden, it is to the benefi t of motorists to provide a higher level of safety.

-1.3 PERFORMANCE LIMITATIONS
+PERFORMANCE LIMITATIONS

 It should be recognized that the impact performance of a highway feature cannot be measured by a series of crash tests alone.
-Crash testing must be viewed as a necessary, but not sufficient, condition to indicate that a feature would perform satisfactorily under real-world conditions.
-First, crash testing is conducted under idealized conditions so that impact performance can be evaluated and compared under controlled conditions.
+Crash testing must be viewed as a necessary, but not suffi cient, condition to indicate that a feature would perform satisfactorily under real-world conditions.
+First, crash testing is conducted under idealized conditions so that impact performance can be evaluated and compared un- der controlled conditions.
 Second, even the most carefully researched device has performance limits dictated by physical laws, vehicle stability, and vehicle crashworthiness.

-For example, at some sites, sufficient space is lacking to safely decelerate a vehicle, regardless of the crash cushion design.
-Irrespective of the breakaway feature, certain structural supports may be so massive that the impacting vehicle is abruptly decelerated, thus limiting achievable impact performance without a change in support technology.
+For example, at some sites, suffi cient space is lacking to safely decelerate a vehicle, regardless of the crash cushion design.
+Irrespective of the breakaway feature, certain structural supports may be so massive that the impacting vehicle is abruptly decelerated, thus limiting achievable impact perfor- mance without a change in support technology.
 There is no assurance that a feature meeting the test recommendations herein for a tracking vehicle will perform satisfactorily if impacted by a vehicle sliding sideways or rotating.
-Some vehicle types may lack sufficient size or mass or necessary crashworthiness features such as interface strength, stiffness, controlled crush properties, and stability to provide occupants with an acceptable level of protection, e.g., no provisions are made herein for the design and testing of safety features for two-wheeled vehicles.
-Seemingly insignificant site conditions such as curbs, slopes, and soft soil conditions can contribute to the unsuccessful performance of a safety feature for some impact conditions.
+Some vehicle types may lack suffi cient size or mass or necessary crash- worthiness features such as interface strength, stiffness, controlled crush properties, and stability to provide occupants with an acceptable level of protection, e.g., no provisions are made herein for the design and testing of safety features for two-wheeled vehicles.
+Seemingly insignifi cant site conditions such as curbs, slopes, and soft soil conditions can contribute to the unsuccessful performance of a safety feature for some impact conditions.